From, Reply-To, and Return-Path

 - Changing Reply-To does not fix SPF, DKIM, or DMARC.

-- If bounces are not flowing into Mailrith, check email delivery service webhooks and Return-Path behavior.
+- If bounces are not reaching Mailrith, check your email delivery service webhooks and Return-Path behavior.

-- If replies disappear, check Reply-To and the inbox your team monitors.
+- If replies disappear, check the Reply-To address and confirm that your team monitors that inbox.

 ## Fix Common Issues